timothyshull/object_model/README.md

 features of clang to expose some of the underlying functionality that facilitates the object model in C++.

+The profiling sub-project is dependent on Google benchmark (https://github.com/google/benchmark).

+Run `git clone https://github.com/google/benchmark.git` in the root directory of the project to add this dependency.

 This project is currently under construction.